top of page

 Free online therapy modules for a variety of mental health issues.
 Kelty's Key is your source for online therapy.
 Get tailored treatment from an online therapist, or work on your own with our self-help resources.
 With Kelty's Key, getting the help you need is flexible and accessible.
 We are publicly funded by Vancouver Coastal Health, making all our services 100% free.

-Non profit foundation for those affected by eating disorders or disordered eating.
+Non profit organization for those affected by eating disorders or disordered eating.
 Through innovative and accessible programs and services, we provide community members with the support they need, no matter where they are on their recovery journey.

 Peer Support: